World Histories of Crime, Culture and Violence

 Sexual Violence in Australia, 1970s–1980s

 Die Reihenfolge beginnt mit dem Buch "Histories of Legal Aid".
 Wer alle Bücher der Reihe nach lesen möchte, sollte mit diesem Band von Felice Batlan beginnen.
 Der zweite Teil der Reihe "Collective Identities and Post-War Violence in Europe, 1944–48" ist am 29.11.2022 erschienen.
-Mit insgesamt 5 Bänden wurde die Reihe über einen Zeitraum von ungefähr 2 Jahren fortgesetzt.
-Der neueste Band trägt den Titel "Suicide by Proxy in Early Modern Germany".
+Mit insgesamt 8 Bänden wurde die Reihe über einen Zeitraum von ungefähr 4 Jahren fortgesetzt.
+Der neueste Band trägt den Titel "Patterns of Violence Behind the Lines in Europe’s Civil Wars".

 Cover: Histories of Legal Aid